Itinerary Highlights

 Itinerary

-Depart the UK today for your chosen flight into San Jose, the capital of Costa Rica.
-On arrival you are met by a local representative and driven to your hotel for the evening, where you are at leisure to relax after your flights.
+Depart the UK today on your chosen flight to San José, the capital of Costa Rica.
+On arrival, you're met by a local representative and driven to your hotel for the evening, where you're at leisure to relax after your flight.

-You are collected from your San Jose hotel this morning and driven north towards the border with Nicaragua.
-The drive takes around 4 hours and you eventually arrive at the remote and relatively lesser visited Caño Negro Wetlands region.
-Here you stay on a full board basis at a unique, tented lodge, surrounded by wildlife and nature.
+You're collected from your San José hotel this morning and driven north towards the border with Nicaragua.
+The drive takes about four hours, and you eventually arrive at the remote, lesser-visited Caño Negro Wetlands region.
+Here, you stay on a full-board basis at a unique tented lodge, surrounded by wildlife and nature.

-Today you travel almost the full length of the country, as you drive from the northern region of Caño Negro, all the way down to the Southern Caribbean Coast, and the laid-back town of Puerto Viejo.
-The driving time today is over 6 hours, but there are stops built into the journey, and you have the remainder of the afternoon free to relax at your hotel on arrival.
+Today, you'll travel almost the full length of the country, as you drive from the northern region of Caño Negro all the way down to the Southern Caribbean Coast, home to the laid-back town of Puerto Viejo.
+The driving time today is over six hours, but there are stops built into the journey, and you have the remainder of the afternoon free to relax at your hotel.

-Today you head to experience the bets of the Cahuita National Park, where you can enjoy a combination snorkelling on one of the most important reef areas of Costa Rica and also spot wildlife in the protected rainforest area along the beach.
-Today's potential highlights include different species of coral, tropical fish, and possibly sea turtles among other aquatic wildlife, before on the land the chance to see various types of snakes, sloths, monkeys, anteaters, raccoons, butterflies and birds, as well as medicinal plants, orchids, trees and bromeliads.
+Experience the best of Cahuita National Park, where you can enjoy a combination of snorkelling on one of the most important reef areas of Costa Rica and also spot wildlife in the protected rainforest area along the beach.
+Today's potential highlights include various coral species, tropical fish, and possibly sea turtles, among other aquatic wildlife.
+On land, there are chances to see various types of snakes, sloths, monkeys, anteaters, raccoons, butterflies and birds, as well as medicinal plants, orchids, trees and bromeliads.

-Today travel along the Caribbean Coast towards the border crossing into Panama at Sixoala.
-Here, you change into a Panamanian vehicle and continue on the road towards Almirante, before then switching to a speed boat that takes you to the small town of Bocas del Toro, on Isla Colon, and your base for the next nights on the Caribbean Coast.
+Travel along the Caribbean Coast towards the border, crossing into Panama at Sixoala.
+Here, you change into a Panamanian vehicle and continue on the road towards Almirante, before then switching to a speed boat that takes you to the small town of Bocas del Toro, on Isla Colon - your base for the next few nights on the Caribbean Coast.

-Today, discover different shades and tones of the fascinating Bocas del Toro Archipelago with this excursion to beautiful beaches hidden within the lush vegetation of some of its islands.
-Pass through groups of mangroves and explore some varied marine life set in crystalline-water atolls surrounded by barrier reefs; a true submarine paradise, ideal for diving and snorkelling.
-Stop at Laguna de Bocatoritos where you can be fortunate enough to watch dolphins that dance around boats.
+On your first day in Bocas del Toro, discover different shades and tones of the fascinating Bocas del Toro Archipelago with this excursion to beautiful beaches hidden within the lush vegetation of some of its islands.
+Pass through mangrove forests and explore varied marine life in crystalline waters at atolls surrounded by barrier reefs; this is a true submarine paradise, ideal for diving and snorkelling.
+Stop at Laguna de Bocatoritos, where you may be fortunate enough to watch dolphins dance around boats.
 Continue to Coral Cay for snorkelling amongst colourful fish.
-Later relax time at the attractive beach of Zapatilla Cays, two of the most beautiful islands of the archipelago, located within the boundaries of Isla Bastimentos National Marine Park.
+Later, relax time at the attractive beach of Zapatilla Cays, two of the most beautiful islands of the archipelago, located within the boundaries of Isla Bastimentos National Marine Park.

-Today is a second full day based in Bocas del Toro to take some time to relax or do some more exploring of this beautiful stretch of coastline.
+On the second day in Bocas del Toro, take time to relax or do some more exploring of this beautiful stretch of coastline.

-Today you are collected and first travel by boat back towards Chiriquí Grande on the mainland, before you are then collected and by road continue to Boquete a journey of approximately 3 hours.
-You arrive into your accommodation and base in Boquete in the Cloud Forest and have the remainder of the afternoon at leisure.
+After being collected, first travel by boat back to Chiriquí Grande on the mainland, then continue by road to Boquete (a journey of approximately three hours).
+You'll then arrive at your accommodation and base in Boquete in the cloud forest, and have the remainder of the afternoon at leisure.

-Today you are collected and explore the surrounding area of Boquete, and walk the Quetzal Trail, one of Panama’s most iconic hikes.
-The route stretches approximately 9 kilometres one way through the lush cloud forests of Volcán Barú National Park, offering a challenging yet rewarding experience.
-Along the way pass misty ridges, cross crystalline streams, and habitats teeming with biodiversity, with opportunities along the way to spot the elusive Resplendent Quetzal, one of Central America's star bird species.
-The trek involves more than 1000m of elevation, as you are rewarded with panoramic views, pristine nature, and a sense of immersion in Panama’s highland wilderness.
+Explore the surrounding area of Boquete and walk the Quetzal Trail, one of Panama’s most iconic hikes.
+The route stretches approximately nine kilometres one way through the lush cloud forests of Volcán Barú National Park, offering a challenging yet rewarding experience.
+Along the way, pass misty ridges, cross crystalline streams, and discover habitats teeming with biodiversity, with opportunities to spot the elusive resplendent quetzal, one of Central America's star bird species.
+The trek involves more than 1,000 metres of elevation.
+At the top, you're rewarded with panoramic views, pristine nature and a sense of immersion in Panama’s highland wilderness.

-Today you are collected and driven to the border of Costa Rica but this time on the Pacific side of the country at Paso Canoas, a journey of around two hours.
-From here you transfer into a Costa Rica vehicle, and continue towards the Osa Peninsula and the town of Golfito for approximately an hour, where you then continue via boat to your remote Rainforest lodge.
+You're driven to the Costa Rica border, but this time on the Pacific side of the country at Paso Canoas (a journey of around two hours).
+From here, transfer to a Costa Rica vehicle and head towards the town of Golfito on the Osa Peninsula; then continue by boat to your remote rainforest lodge.

-The next two full days are based at your lodge located in the Golfo Dulce, backing onto the Piedras Blancas National Park.
-Various activities are included in your stay, with hiking on the reserve trails, as well as use of the kayaks and snorkelling equipment, whilst there are also guided excursions on the water through the mangroves and into protected area of Ocean, as well as on land through the forest in one of the most biodiverse parts of the country for excellent wildlife spotting opportunities.
+The next two full days are spent at your lodge in Golfo Dulce, backing onto the Piedras Blancas National Park.
+Various activities are included in your stay, including hiking on the reserve trails and using kayaks and snorkelling equipment.
+There are also guided excursions on the water through the mangroves and into the protected ocean area, as well as on land through the forest in one of the most biodiverse parts of the country, offering excellent wildlife-spotting opportunities.

-Today you are driven north up the jungle clad Pacific Coast of Costa Rica towards the small villages of Uvita and Dominical, and access to the Marino Ballena National Park.
-This Park is made famous by its migrating pods of humpback whales, dolphins and wilderness beaches.
-The national park teems with wildlife, and its dark sands are important nesting sites for turtles whilst coral reefs provide sanctuary to abundant marine life.
+Head north up the jungle-clad Pacific Coast of Costa Rica towards the small villages of Uvita and Dominical, with access to the Marino Ballena National Park.
+This park is made famous by its migrating pods of humpback whales, dolphins and wilderness beaches.
+It teems with wildlife, with dark sands that are important nesting sites for turtles, while coral reefs provide sanctuary to abundant marine life.

-Today you are collected and taken to see the best of the Marino Ballena National Park.
-Your visits include the famous whale tail of Punta Uvita, Isla Ballena, the Tres Hermanas islets, and the Ventanas Beach sea caves.
+See the best of Marino Ballena National Park.
+Your visits include the famous whale tail of Punta Uvita, Isla Ballena, the Tres Hermanas islets and the Ventanas Beach sea caves.
 During the tour and in season, you have the opportunity to spot humpback and pilot whales, as well as the three different species of resident dolphins.
-While travelling by boat, you have lovely views back onto the Costa Ballena, as well as a great diversity of pelagic bird life that can be seen on the islets and the Ventanas beach caves.
-Humpback whales that arrive at the national park in the periods from July to October come from the southern hemisphere and in the season from December to April, they come from the northern hemisphere, as they regularly pass through the Pacific Ocean and Costa Ballena to migrate to and from the feeding and mating areas.
+While travelling by boat, you have lovely views back onto the Costa Ballena, plus diverse pelagic birdlife that can be seen on the islets and the Ventanas beach caves.
+Humpback whales that arrive at the national park in the period from July to October come from the southern hemisphere.
+In the season from December to April, they come from the Northern Hemisphere, as they regularly pass through the Pacific Ocean and Costa Ballena on their migration to and from feeding and mating areas.

-Today you are collected and driven back further up the rugged and wildlife rich Pacific Coast before you head inland towards San Jose and your chosen international flights.
+Conclude by driving back further up the rugged, wildlife-rich Pacific Coast before heading inland towards San José and your chosen international flights.
 The total journey time today is around four hours.

 Sarah Frankish